The Ultimate Guide For Preparing Easy Camping Meals

 How to build a campfire the right way

-I remember crossing over to Manitoulin Island with my family back a few years ago, and it looked like an abandoned village, at least the part we drove through.
+I remember crossing over to Manitoulin Island with my family a few years ago, and it looked like an abandoned village, at least the part we drove through.

-The area is where everyone went camping, but we didn’t see much of that.
+The area is where everyone went Camping, but we didn’t see much of that.

-I admit I was lost, but we did manage to stumble upon a petrol station out of the cowboy era and a local grocery store.
+We did manage to stumble upon a petrol station out of the cowboy era and a local grocery store.

 Related: Canada’s Most Expensive Grocery Stores